AmanTechWiz/Bubble-Sort-Visualizer/README.md

 • Click the "Generate" button to create a new random array of bars.

-• Click the "Play" button to initiate the sorting process and hear the corresponding sounds.
+• Click the "New" button to initiate the sorting process and hear the corresponding sounds.

 • Observe the bars visually swapping positions as the sorting progresses, accompanied by audio cues.
+## Screenshots:

 ## Contributing:

 Feel free to contribute to this project by: